Last Updated on March 7, 2023

 Carowinds Special Events

-Rides, roller coasters, and the water park are not the only attractions at Carowinds.
-This park also offers special events that are perfect for all ages.
+Carowinds Rides, roller coasters, and the water park are not the only attractions at the theme park.
+There are also offers special events that are perfect for all ages.

 Throughout the season, the park offers live music and live entertainment with singing, choreography, light shows, and special costumes.
 The live entertainment switches out frequently, but you can keep up with the schedule through the app.